NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 We have multiple hash algorithms to choose from, and each has multiple ways of encoding the binary hash into a string representation.
-We will choose the simplest, most common configuration which is to use a `SHA-256` hashing algorithm, with the binary digest converted to a string value use the `base64` encoding algorithm.
+We will choose the simplest, most common configuration which is to use a `SHA-256` hash algorithm, with the binary digest converted to a string value using `base64` encoding.
 That makes each hash value 64 characters long (representing the 256 bit binary value).
 For example, here is a base64-encoded SHA-256 value:

-   20eb645c19de5d2c978a0407743cc8e79b0a74aa7fe347e49809eeae85910e0a
+   4d198171eef969d553d4c9537b1811a7b078f9a3804fc978a761bc014c05972c

 While we chose this common combination, we could also have chosen other hash algorithms (e.g., SHA-1, SHA3-256, blake2b-512) and alternate string encodings